 How bad do you want it?
 Are you willing to get knocked down – look for the lessons – learn them – and then get back up and press on?
 The only person getting in your way – is you.
 Don’t let shoulda, coulda, woulda be part of your vocabulary.
 Don’t rob yourself of your opportunity to grow.
 What do you want?
 What has to happen for you to reach your goal?
 Success comes by learning to fail magnificently.
 Now put a game plan together and get busy. :-)

 Copyright (c) 2014.
 Brian Smith – Reformed Control Freak.
-Are you looking for a speaker who can deliver an entertaining and informative session on a variety of soft-skills topics including; communication, time management, coping with stress and dealing with difficult people and challenging situations better?
+Not to be reproduced without permission.
+Are you or someone you know looking for a speaker who can entertain and inform on a variety of soft-skills topics?
 Contact Brian today.
-He will work with you to insure your event is an overwhelming success. http://briansmithpld.com
+He will work with you one-on-one to insure your event is an overwhelming success.
+Visit http://briansmithpld.com

 My oh my it’s hard to believe it’s July 1st already.
 Where has all the time gone?
 How are you doing so far?
 It’s time to dust off your 2014 list of “New Year’s Resolutions” and evaluate your progress to date.
 Are you still on track to accomplish the goals you set for yourself?
 If you aren’t – don’t get discouraged.
 You still have time to get back on track.
 You still have time to adjust your sails and make a dash for the finish line.
 Now is not the time to give up and quit the race.
 Now is the time to kick yourself in the butt and get moving.